How Can Optical Communications Shape the Future of Deep Space Communications? A Survey

-Ensuring high capacity and reliable communications in DS faces the challenges listed below. \begin{itemize} \item Ultra-long, which based on the International Telecommunications Union exceeds 2 million kilometers, and time-changing distance between Earth and probes (satellites in other planets\textquotesingle~orbiters, rovers, etc.). \item Interference from communications with other missions, radiation from the Sun, other celestial bodies, and cloud cover. \item Solar scintillation, atmospheric conditions, and other channel impairments. \item Variability of Sun-Earth-probe angles and the effect of that on blocking line-of-sight links. \item The burden of size, weight, and power (SWaP) constraints of spacecraft systems. \item The readiness and availability of transmitting and receiving technologies and communications protocols. \end{itemize}
+Ensuring high-capacity and reliable communications in DS faces the challenges listed below. \begin{itemize} \item Ultra-long, which based on the International Telecommunications Union exceeds 2 million kilometers, and time-changing distances between Earth and probes (satellites in other planets' orbiters, rovers, etc.). \item Interference from communications with other missions, radiation from the Sun, other celestial bodies, and cloud cover. \item Solar scintillation, atmospheric conditions, and other channel impairments. \item Variability of Sun-Earth-probe angles and the effect of that on blocking line-of-sight links. \item The burden of size, weight, and power (SWaP) constraints of spacecraft systems. \item The readiness and availability of transmitting and receiving technologies and communications protocols. \end{itemize}

-The communications with targets in DS require sending signals over very long distances, leading to strong power dissipation and hence a huge signal attenuation.
-Even with relatively large gain transmit and receive antennas, the received power can still be very weak.
-Also, the long-distance links result in an inevitable significant latency that prevents real-time communications and control.
-For example, a two-way communications with Mars may undergo 22 minutes transmission delay.
+The communications with targets in DS require sending signals over very long distances, leading to strong power dissipation and hence huge signal attenuation.
+Even with relatively large-gain transmit and receive antennas, the received power can still be very weak.
+Also, the long-distance links result in an inevitable significant latency that prevents real time communications and control.
+For example, a two-way communications with Mars may undergo 40 minutes transmission delay.

 Furthermore, the Solar flares are shown to make {communications} signals weaker and noisier~\cite{hemmati2011deep}.
 Besides, Solar scintillation and turbulence lead to performance degradation.
-It is important to carefully account for the near-Sun effect on the signal strength to compensate for any losses while preventing any damage to receiver circuits.
-Also, due to the movement of Earth and probes, links capacity get hugely affected.
-The Sun may completely block communications path.
+It is important to carefully account for the near-Sun effect on the signal strength to compensate for any losses and prevent any damage to probe {systems}' circuits.
+Also, due to the movement of Earth and probes, the Sun may completely block communications path.